-Google “Ayn Rand’s theory of art,” and the second item you will find is an article with that title in the online magazine Hyperallergic.
+Google “Ayn Rand’s theory of art,” and the second item you will find [as of this writing] is an article with that title in the online magazine Hyperallergic.
 Published in September 2012, the article—which prominently cites the book I co-authored on Rand’s theory—has been known to me for some time.
 But it is such a scurrilous hatchet job that I didn’t want to dignify it with a response.

 What changed my mind?
 The recent discovery that the article’s author, Jillian Steinhauer (Hyperallergic’s senior editor), was honored by the U.S. chapter of the International Association of Art Critics (AICA-USA) with its Best Art Reporting award in 2014.
 “Prizing excellence in writing,” AICA-USA also designated Hyperallergic the Best Blog.

 So it may be worth dissecting Steinhauer’s piece after all, to see what presumably passes for “excellence in writing” in today’s artworld.

 To begin with, after being alerted by an abstract painter named Abigail Markov to “the hefty 539-page treatise” What Art Is: The Esthetic Theory of Ayn Rand, Steinhauer “couldn’t quite bring” herself to “buy the book”—or even, I would add, to consult a copy in the New York Public Library.
 Instead, she relies on “excerpted bits” and chapter summaries that were published online.

 Starting, reasonably enough, with “the most basic question of all: what is art?”
 Steinhauer manages to come up with the following “key takeaway” from What Art Is Online.
 In her words: